Vyral/monte-mohr-recruiting/_posts/2021-12-10-how-should-agents-determine-their-worth.md

 {% include excerpt.html %}

-Today, we’re bringing you another clip from our podcast.
-In today’s episode, we’re discussing many topics, including how do you determine your worth as an agent?
-A lot of agents have an issue where they don’t feel like their services are being valued like they should.
+Today we’re bringing you another clip from our podcast.
+In today’s episode, we’re discussing many topics, including how you determine your worth as an agent.
+A lot of agents have an issue where they don’t feel like their services are being valued as they should.
 If you’re an agent in this position, what should you do?
-Is the market the ultimate factor in how much you get paid, or should you assert your self—worth?&nbsp;
+Is the market the ultimate factor in how much you get paid, or should you assert your self-worth?&nbsp;

 **You can listen to our full conversation in the video above, or you can skip around to each topic using the timestamps below:&nbsp;**